TacettinUtkuSuer/Bootcamp-Final-Project/README.md

 - It has been tried to be written in accordance with the code structure.
 It was created taking into account the layered architecture (controller-service-repository).
 - This project has been tried to be done in accordance with the microservice architecture.
 - Logging and Exception Handling have been tried to be used.
-- Programming principles (SOLID) were tried to be taken into account.
+- Programming principles (SOLID etc.) were tried to be taken into account.